haggggg/joblisting2/README.md

 You can configure the jobs in the cl.lua
 Config.jobs L20

-The menu is in English, it is possible that there are some mistakes (I am French)
+The menu is in English, it's possible that there are some mistakes (I am French)

 # Credits